by Manuel Marino | Arts, Dancing, Music, People

 Born Angelique Meunier, Havana Brown is a Mauritian Australian DJ, singer, and dancer.

-In 2008, Havana Brown joined Island Records Australia as a DJ, after being scouted by the manager of the label.
-Following this she released her Crave compilation album series, features a variety of covers and inventive remixes.
-That same year Brown embarked on a tour with Rihanna, supporting the pop and RnB superstar on the Australian leg of her Good Girl Fine Bad album tour.
-This was followed by Brown supporting the girl group the Pussycat Dolls on the Australian leg of their Doll Domination tour and also Britney Spears on her Circus tour for both the European and the Australian parts of her tour.
+In 2008, Havana Brown joined Island Records Australia as a DJ after being scouted by the label’s manager.
+She subsequently released her Crave compilation album series, featuring various covers and inventive remixes.
+That same year, Brown supported Rihanna on the Australian leg of her Good Girl Gone Bad album tour.
+She later opened for the girl group the Pussycat Dolls during their Australian Doll Domination tour and Britney Spears on both the European and Australian segments of her Circus tour.
 Brown also supported Chris Brown on the Australian leg of his F.A.M.E. tour.

-2012 saw Brown release her debut EP, When the Lights Go Out, as well as make a guest appearance on major talent show America’s Got Talent and supported Pitbull on his Planet Pit World Tour.
-She also represented Australia at the very first ABU TV Song Festival in Seoul, South Korea.
-Brown went on to release her third single from When the Light Go Out, ‘Big Banana’ featuring the artists R3hab and Prophet of 7Lions, and the track peaked at number 15 on the US Dance/Electronic Songs chart and number 2 on the ARIA Dance Single Chart in Australia as well as being certified gold by ARIA.
+In 2012, Brown released her debut EP, When the Lights Go Out, and made a guest appearance on the popular talent show America’s Got Talent.
+She supported Pitbull on his Planet Pit World Tour and represented Australia at the first ABU TV Song Festival in Seoul, South Korea.
+Brown released her third single from When the Lights Go Out, “Big Banana,” featuring artists R3hab and Prophet of 7Lions.
+The track peaked at number 15 on the US Dance/Electronic Songs chart and number 2 on the ARIA Dance Single Chart in Australia, earning a gold certification from ARIA.

 Today we interview David Gray, David is Director of Support for Blazetrak.com, an impressive project where direct video responses are given from music industry professionals, helping new artists in their career in many ways.